mateusabelli/flamenco/web/project-website/content/faq/_index.md

 This is shown on the Manager after an "unknown worker is trying to communicate" message.
 It is also shown on the Worker for the same reason.
 See [What does "unknown worker is trying to communicate" mean?](#what-does-unknown-worker-is-trying-to-communicate-mean)

+### Why are all the `\` doubled?

+You may see double backslashes in Flamenco Manager's log output, error messages, etc. To give an example, `C:\path-to\myfile.blend` may be shown as `C:\\path-to\\myfile.blend`.
+The technical reason for this is that the path separator `\` has double duty, and in certain cases can also be used as an 'escape character', denoting that the character *following* it should be treated specially.
+Common uses are a newline `\n` or a quote within quoted text: `"They said \"hello\" to me"`.
+In such cases, a literal backslash should be escaped as well, and thus `\` becomes `\\`.

+In other words, even though it looks strange, this is not a bug in Flamenco.
+The aim is to prevent you from seeing these doublings as little as possible, but unfortunately it cannot always be avoided.